WallStreetMojo

 Let us take an example to understand this concept.

-Samsung has a cell phone production unit with a production capacity of 10,000 daily it incurs day to day expenses to carry on its business running.
+Samsung has a cell phone production unit with a production capacity of 10,000 daily it incurs day-to-day expenses to keep its business running.
 The company wants to know its conversion cost from the following mentioned information.

 Conversion Cost Example